heysagnik/Linkees/README.md

 ## How to use ?🤔

-install the linkees package
+1. Install the linkees package

 ```
 npm install --save linkees
 ```

-import linkees component from linkees package in your react app
+2. Import linkees component from linkees package in your react app

 ```
 import { Linkees } from 'linkees';
 ```

-Create a config for your links
+3. Create a config for your links

 ```
 [